|Yugoslavia at the World Youth Cup, 1987.|

 I created a 22-member squad of Yugoslavia for the 1994 World Cup Finals.
 This squad probably would be similar to Euro 1992 and 1996 as well.
 Yugoslavia actually announced an official squad for Euro 1992 before the ban.
 Croatia and Slovenia already declared independent in 1991 so the their players were no longer available for selection.
 All the Bosnians and Macedonians were also not included because of fighting.
 The players I listed below, however, included players from all the former republics.

 The year 1994 was a good year for Yugoslavian players.
 Dejan Savicevic was among the best player in the world.
-Along with Boban, he helped AC Milan to win the Champions' League that year.
+Along with Boban, he helped AC Milan to win the Champions' League by beating Johan Cruyff's Barcelona 4-0 in the Final that year.
 Davor Suker finished as the second best scorer at La Liga.
 Slaven Bilic was voted the second best defender in the Bundesliga.
-They had the talents to challenge Brazil and Italy for the WC title.
+They had the talents to challenge the two finalists Brazil and Italy for the World Cup title.

 |Yugoslavia at World Cup 1990|